traxon99/WeatherSensorAI/README.md

 - Why it exists (problem it solves or purpose)
 - Who it's for (users, developers, researchers, etc.)

-Example:
-> This project is an autonomous racecar control system that uses LiDAR and deep learning to predict steering and throttle outputs in real-time.
-It was built as part of the KU F1Tenth Club initiative to advance autonomous vehicle research.

 ---

 ## 🧠 Features